susonthapa/curved-bottom-navigation/README.md

 }
 ```

-**Important!** This project uses AndroidX so make sure have AndroidX enabled by adding these line tog `gradle.properties`
+**Important!** This project uses AndroidX so make sure you have AndroidX enabled by adding these lines to `gradle.properties`
 ```properties
 android.useAndroidX=true
 android.enableJetifier=true